alanng10/Secane/Docue/Compute/a.md

 Operate kind that set Compute current execute memory index is call execute certain.

+Operate kind that end main and restart main is effect load execute certain.

 Compute is single core.

 Compute is single machine core.